LizzyonGit/court_love/README.md

 </details>
 <details>
     <summary>Cart</summary>The cart looks mainly the same as the wireframe, as the lesson cards have less information and the image is removed, they are smaller and they are stacked in one column on all screen sizes.
 The buttons' placement has changed slightly.
-Wit no cart items, there is just and intro text and one button under it, in the same template.
+With no cart items, there is just an intro text and one button under it, in the same template.

   ![Cart](docs/wireframes/wireframe-cart.png)